mathspp/mathspp/pages/02.blog/01.pydonts/bite-sized-refactoring/item.en.md

 ---
 metadata:
     description: "This Pydon't explains the importance of refactoring your code and gives you hints on what to look for when refactoring code."
-title: "Bite-sized refactoring | Pydon't"
+title: "Bite-sized refactoring | Pydon't 🐍"
 ---

 In this Pydon't I show you why refactoring is important